-Additionally, a variable name may have the following special modifiers appended within the enclosing curly braces to modify the interpolated string:
+Additionally, a variable name may have the following modifiers appended within the enclosing curly braces to access properties of the interpolated string:

-base

-The base path of the file name, including the directory path but excluding any suffix.
+base - The base path of the file name, including the directory path but excluding any suffix.

-dir

-The name of the directory in which the file exists.
+dir - The name of the directory in which the file exists.

-file

-The file name, minus any directory portion.
+file - The file name, minus any directory portion.